statecapitols.tigerleaf.com What's On Top, Statues of Eagles

 Dome and Cupola

-The New Hampshire capitol building, including a dome topped with a gilded wooden eagle, was completed and the eagle put in place in 1818.
+The New Hampshire state capitol building, including a dome topped with a gilded wooden eagle, was completed and the eagle put in place in 1818.
 During a major renovation of the building in 1909, the dome was rebuilt.
 I have found no mention of whether the new dome was a replica of the old one.

 |